 RVs come in all shapes and sizes, and some are smaller than others.
 While many RVers prefer to camp in a traditional motorhome or trailer, some intrepid travelers like the challenge of turning an SUV or crossover vehicle into a minimalist camper.

-Not only do these vehicles offers high gas mileage, but turning them into campers costs less than a few hundred dollars.
+Not only do these vehicles offer high gas mileage, but turning them into campers costs less than a few hundred dollars.
 These five vehicles (none of them are trucks or vans) not only do the job, but they also tend to have their own cult following.

 1. Honda Element